 Other factors are also important.
 For example:

-- Collateral can help you get approved.
+- Collateral: Collateral can help you get approved.
 To use collateral, you pledge something that the lender can take and sell to satisfy your unpaid debt (assuming you stop making the required payments).
 As a result, the lender takes less risk and might be more willing to approve your loan.

-- A co-signer can improve your application.
+- Co-signers: Co-signers can improve your application.
 If you don’t have sufficient credit or income to qualify on your own, you can ask somebody to apply for the loan with you.
 That person (who should have good credit and enough income to help) promises to repay the loan if you fail to do so.
 That’s a huge—and risky—favor, so both borrowers and co-signers need to think carefully before moving forward.

 Costs and Risks of Loans

-It’s probably no surprise that you’ll need to repay the loan, but it’s challenging to understand what repayment will look like.
-Especially if payments won’t start for several years (as with some student loans), it’s tempting to assume you’ll figure it out when the time comes.
+It’s probably no surprise that you’ll need to repay the loan, but it’s challenging to understand what repayment will look like, especially if payments won’t start for several years (as with some student loans).
+It’s tempting to assume you’ll figure it out when the time comes.
 It’s never fun to make loan payments, especially when they take up a large part of your monthly income.
 Even if you borrow wisely with affordable payments, things can change.
 A job cut or a change in family expenses can leave you regretting the day you got a loan.

 Money buys options, and getting a loan might open doors for you.
 At the same time, once you borrow, you’re stuck with a loan that needs to be paid off.
 Those payments can trap you in a situation or lifestyle that you’d rather get out of, but change isn’t an option until you pay off the debt.
 For example, if you want to move to a new city or stop working so you can devote time to family or a business, it’s easier when you’re debt-free.